-Codependence is a dysfunctional defense system that was built
+Codependence is a dysfunctional defense system that was

-in order to survive in our particular dysfunctional environment.
+and distorted in order to survive in our particular dysfunctional environment.

-We got to an age where we were supposed to be an adult and we started
+We got to an age where we were supposed to be an adult and we

-acting like we knew what we were doing.
+started acting like we knew what we were doing.
 We went around pretending

 to be adult at the same time we were reacting to the programming that we